 - The officer did not follow proper legal protocols

 - Proving that mouth alcohol like cough syrup or mouthwash has led to a high BAC

-- Rise in the level of BAC need not indicate that the alcohol level was high during the length of the drive.
-It takes few hours for the alcohol to get absorbed into the bloodstream
+- A rise in the level of BAC need not indicate that the alcohol level was high during the length of the drive.
+It takes a few hours for the alcohol to get absorbed into the bloodstream

 - Impaired driving need not always reflect a DUID.
 The individual could also be tired because of his medical condition

 - Medical conditions like hypoglycemia, diabetes or a high Protein Diet could mimic high BAC

 Driving under the influence is not only a threat to your safety but also to others on the road.
 Do not grab the key of your vehicle if you are under the influence of alcohol, or drugs.

 Better not to refuse a test when suspected of a drive under the influence.
 When you get a driver’s license in California, you give “implied consent” to submit to a breath or blood test if arrested for a DUI.